-Desalting of the samples was running samples through a pre-prepared column.
+Samples were desalted by passage through a pre-prepared column.
 Specifically, MacroSpin columns (The Nest Group, Southborough, MA, USA) were prepared by adding Solvent A (80% acetonitrile with 0.1% trifluoroacetic acid in water, 200 µl) and centrifuging at 2,000 rpm for 3 minutes, repeating 3 additional times.
 The same steps were followed with Solvent B (5% acetonitrile with 0.1% trifluoroacetic acid in water) for a total of 3 Solvent B additions.
 To prepare the samples for loading onto the columns, Solvent A (200 µl) was added.
 The entire volume of protein digest (200 µl) was added to the column and spun down at 3,000 rpm for 3 minutes, collecting flow-through and repeating once.
-The columns were then washed with Solvent B (200 µl), centrifuging at 3,000 rpm for 3 minutes, repeating 2 more times.
-The columns were placed in clean collection tubes and Solvent A (100 µl) was added in 2 additions.
+The columns were then washed with Solvent B (200 µl), centrifuging at 3,000 rpm for 3 minutes, repeating two more times.
+The columns were placed in clean collection tubes and Solvent A (100 µl) was added in two steps.
 The columns were centrifuged at 3,000 rpm for 3 minutes and effluent was collected.
 The solvent was evaporated using a speed vac.

 Liquid Chromatography and Tandem Mass Spectrometry (LC MS/MS )

 Mass spectrometry was performed at the University of Washington Proteomics Resource (Seattle, WA).
 Samples were resuspended in 2% acetonitrile and 0.1% fluoroacetic acid in water (100 µL).
 Samples were then vortexed to mix and spun down at 15,000 rpm for 10 minutes.
 The supernatant was aliquoted to autosampler vials.
 Nano LC separation was performed with a nanoACUITY system (Waters, Milford, MA, USA) interfaced to an LTQ Orbitrap XL mass spectrometer (Thermo Scientific, San Jose, CA, USA).
 Peptides were trapped on a 100 µm i.d. x 20 mm long pre-column packed with 200 angstrom (5 µm) Magic C18 particles (C18AQ; Michrom).
 For separation, a 75 µm i.d. x 250 mm long analytical column with a laser pulled emitter tip packed with 100 angstrom (5 µm) Magic C18 particles (C18Q; Michrom) was used and analyzed in positive ion mode.
 For each LC-MS/MS analysis, an estimated amount of 0.5 µg of peptides was loaded onto the pre-column at 2 µL/min in water/acetonitrile (98%/2%) with 0.1% (v/v) formic acid.
 Peptides were eluted using an acetonitrile gradient flowing at 240 nL/min using mobile phase consisting of the following: Solvent C (water, 0.1% formic acid) and Solvent D (acetonitrile, 0.1% formic acid).
-The gradient program was as follows: 0 - 1 minute: Solvent C (98%) Solvent D (2%); 1 minute: Solvent C (90%) Solvent D (10%); 90 minutes: Solvent C (65%) Solvent D (35%); 91 - 101 minutes: Solvent C (20%) Solvent D (80%); 102 - 120 minutes, Solvent C (98%) Solvent D (2%).
-Peptide spectra were acquired by scans in the Orbitrap followed by the ion trap.
+The gradient program was as follows: 0 - 1 minute: Solvent C (98%) Solvent D (2%); 1 minute: Solvent C (90%) Solvent D (10%); 90 minutes: Solvent C (65%) Solvent D (35%); 91 - 101 minutes: Solvent C (20%) Solvent D (80%); 102 - 120 minutes, Solvent C (98%) Solvent D (2%) Peptide spectra were acquired by scans in the Orbitrap followed by the ion trap.

 Data acquisition

-High resolution full precursor scans were acquired in the Orbitrap at 400-2000 m/z.
-Scans were acquired at 60,000 resolution followed by 6 data dependent MS/MS scans in the Linear ion trap (LTQ).
-Ion selection threshold was 5,000 counts for MS/MS, and the maximum allowed ion accumulation times were 400 ms for full scans and 100 ms for MS/MS measurements.
+High resolution full precursor ion scans were acquired at 60,000 resolution in the Orbitrap over 400-2000 m/z while six consecutive tandem mass spectra (MS/MS) were acquired by collision induced dissociation (CID) in the Linear ion trap (LTQ).
+Data dependent ion selection threshold was set at 5,000 counts for MS/MS, and the maximum allowed ion accumulation times were 400 ms for full scans and 100 ms for MS/MS measurements.
 The number of ions accumulated was set to 1 million for Orbitrap scans and 10,000 for linear ion trap MS/MS scans.
-An angiotensin and neurotensin standard was run after every 8 injections.
+An angiotensin and neurotensin standard was run after every eight injections.
 Each sample was injected in triplicate in a novel randomized order.

 Protein Identification and Data Analysis